victd/BinOrders/README.md

 # BinOrders
-ecommerce site for customers to purchase bins the third party ecommerce site may use your hotmail or gmail account as the sender address which may seem to the receiving mail servers as phishing. distinguish the test account versus the prodution account.
+ecommerce site for customers to purchase bins the third party ecommerce site may use your hotmail or gmail account as the sender address which may appear to the receiving mail servers as phishing incitement distinguish the test account versus the prodution account.
 Monday, Tuesday start should not disclose internal inventory, but let customer know of any backorder issues if the inquiry is for a low quantity order
 There are also orders for Compactors, reset the scales from time to time, connectivity check could be automated